 Python

-Note that Python will be executed on one of the supported hardware options, which is tethered to DUELink modules.
+Note that Python will be executed on a compatible supported hardware option, which is tethered to DUELink modules.
 Python does not run on the module itself!
+The Standalone page shows some options that run on modules directly.

 Setup

-This page assumes the user is already familiar with Python and there is a development machine that is already setup to build and run Python programs.
+We assume that you are already familiar with Python and your development machine is already setup to build and run Python programs.

 Start a new project with a simple line of code to test that the project is running.

-We now need to install the DUELink Python library using pip install DUELink.
+We now need to install the DUELink Python library using pip install DUELink (or python -m pip install duelink).
 You may also upgrade the libraries using pip install --upgrade DUELink.
 The DUELink package will also install all required dependencies.

 The DUELink python library requires pySerial, which may require an admin access to install.